DharmeshPandav/dharmeshpandav.github.io/_posts/2015-02-24-Torifying-your-Scrapy_project_on_ubuntu.md

 <strong> So without any due let's dive in </strong>

 ### **First Install TOR(port 9050) relay and Polipo(port 8123) proxy** ..
-will explain the technical part letter in this article for now read the statement as english only !
+will explain the technical part later in this article, for now read the statement as english only !

 **Reason:** Scrapy does not support SOCK Proxy(only http proxy) but in order to use TOR exit , one must transfer traffic via SOCK Proxy..
 As a Solution ,Install Polipo proxy (default 8123 port)..which listens as a HTTP Proxy and can forward/receive traffic to/from SOCKS proxy ( for us  to-and-from TOR relay)